robinpowered/robin-js-sdk-public/README.md

 The Grid is a websocket server that allows PubSub between clients and devices through configured channels.
 The Grid module is an `EventEmitter`, to allow real-time updates.

+The Grid exposes several functions, these are:

+* `join` - Allows clients to listen to updates from channels
+* `leave` - Disconnects the client from receiving updates for a particular channel
+* `send` - Allows a client to send messages to a channel.

 ## Development Roadmap

 The following should be implemented:

 * Support for use in browsers, as well as node.js
+* Add winston for logging - will this work in browsers?
 * Handle scope of access tokens for extended functionality (such as retrieving all API items)
-* Adhere to Robin Javascript Coding Standards
+* Adhere to Robin Javascript Coding Standards - this is TBD.
 * Implement API function arguments based on API documentation
 * Expand documentation to include all API modules
 * Can we autogenerate API module functions based on a object template?